Installation¶

 Assumes a compatible GPU device with installed CUDA, git and cmake (details below).

-Apart from nipet itself, it will also install all relevant packages, including nimpa.
+nipetitself, it will also install all relevant packages, includingnimpa.from source using

 NiftyPET is a Python name space package, encompassing the two packages: nimpa and nipet.
 Currently, the packages are available for Python 2.7 in Linux and Windows systems.
 So far, it has been deployed and tested on CentOS 6.8 and 7, Ubuntu 14.04, 16.04 and 18.04 as well as Windows 10 (limited), all accompanied with Python 2.7 distribution from Anaconda while using Python C extensions for the core CUDA routines.
 Linux systems are recommended due to their robustness and stability and the support for Windows is very limited.